The Cost of Replicability in Active Learning: Replicable Active Realizable Learning

 \end{enumerate}

 and \enquote{good} otherwise.

 Here, $|I_i|$ denotes the number of hypotheses whose true risk lies in interval $I_i$, and $\left|I_{[i]}\right|$ the number of hypotheses in intervals up through $I_i$.

-We will be proving the following: \begin{enumerate} \item If $v_i$ is a good threshold, then $H_1^{(i)}$ and $H_2^{(i)}$ are probably close
+We will be proving the following: \begin{enumerate} \item If $v_i$ is a good threshold, then $V^1$ and $V^2$ are probably close

-\item At most a $\frac{\rho}{8}$ fraction of thresholds are bad. \end{enumerate} \paragraph{Part 1} To prove the first part, we consider three cases in which mistakes can occur. \jsresolved{The use of i.e. here is a little counterintuitive, I would expect ``i.e., with empirical error smaller than...'' to come after ``was accepted in every round.''} \begin{enumerate} \item A \enquote{bad} hypothesis in the last round with \(\text{err}^{D_N}(h) \in I_{i+j}\) was accepted in every round, i.\,e., with empirical error smaller than the threshold \(v_i\). \item A \enquote{good} hypothesis in the last round with \(\text{err}^{D_N}(h) \in I_{i-j}\) was rejected in any round, i.\,e., with empirical error larger than the threshold \(v_i\). \item For any hypothesis in the last round with \(\text{err}^{D_N}(h) \in I_{i}\), the empirical error is on the wrong side of the threshold \(v_i\). \end{enumerate} By a Chernoff bound, the probability of a hypothesis with true error rate \(\text{err}^{D_N}(h)\in I_{i+j}, j>0\) having a conditional empirical error rate less than \(v_i\) in any round \(r\) is at most \jsresolved{should probably just sub $k$ in for $S^r$ below and avoid defining $S_r$ altogether.}
+\item At most a $\frac{\rho}{8}$ fraction of thresholds are bad. \end{enumerate} \paragraph{Part 1} To prove the first part, we consider three cases in which mistakes can occur.
+For this, we define a \enquote{good} hypothesis as a hypothesis with a global true error rate less than \(\Delta(V_{R+1})v'_i\) and call it \enquote{bad} otherwise. \jsresolved{The use of i.e. here is a little counterintuitive, I would expect ``i.e., with empirical error smaller than...'' to come after ``was accepted in every round.''} \begin{enumerate} \item A \enquote{bad} hypothesis with \(\text{err}(h) \in I_{i+j}\) was accepted in every round. \item A \enquote{good} hypothesis with \(\text{err}(h) \in I_{i-j}\) was rejected in any round. \item For any hypothesis in the last round with \(\text{err}(h) \in I_{i}\), the empirical error is on the wrong side of the threshold \(\Delta(V_{R+1})v'_i\). \end{enumerate} By a Chernoff bound, the probability of a hypothesis with true global error rate \(\text{err}(h)\in I_{i+j}, j>0\) having an empirical error rate less than \(\Delta(V_{R+1})v'_i\) after the final thresholding is

+where \(k_N=|S_r|\) and the conditional error rate is computed by scaling the global error rate by the size of the disagreement region.
+Note that the last inequality follows from $i+j \leq \tfrac{1}{\Theta\tau'}$.
+The estimation tolerance is of the order of the global interval width scaled by the disagreement region

-where \(k'=|S_r|\).
-The probability of the first case occurring is upper bounded by this Chernoff bound for the last round \(r=N\).
-We introduce the random variable \(x_i\) that counts the number of hypotheses with \(\text{err}^{D_N}(h)\in I_{i+j}, j>0\) which cross the threshold \(v_i\) in the last round.
-Then, the expected value can be bounded by -- assuming that the chosen threshold is good
+The probability of the first case occurring is upper-bounded by this Chernoff bound for any single round.
+For simplicity, here we choose the last round \(r=R+1\).
+We introduce the random variable \(x_i\) that counts the number of hypotheses with \(\text{err}(h)\in I_{i+j}, j>0\) which cross the threshold \(\Delta(V_{R+1})v'_i\) in the final round.
+Then, assuming the chosen threshold is good, the expected value can be bounded by

-Here, the second condition for good thresholds and size of the samples \(k\) was used.
+Here, the second condition for good thresholds and size of the samples \(k_N\) was used.
 The last step follows from an asymptotic consideration that holds for small enough constants.
-Using Markov's theorem, we conclude that
+Using Markov's inequality, we conclude that